kedacore/keda-docs/content/docs/2.12/scalers/kafka-x.md

 +++

 > **Notice:**
+> - This is an experimental kafka scaler based on kafka-go.
+> - This scaler is not fully compatible with the existing kafka scaler.
+There are some differences in the configuration and behavior.
+Please read the documentation carefully before using it.
+> - If you are using OAuth authentication, please use the existing kafka scaler, as this scaler does not yet support OAuth2 authentication.
+> - This scaler has support for AWS MSK IAM based authentication.
 > - By default, the number of replicas will not exceed:
 >   - The number of partitions on a topic when a topic is specified;
 >   - The number of partitions of *all topics* in the consumer group when no topic is specified;